Skip to content

 3.2 Consumer Guarantees

-Where the ACL applies and the Software is acquired for business purposes, the parties agree that liability for breach of any guarantee implied by the ACL (other than those that cannot be excluded) is limited to: (a) the resupply of the services; or (b) the payment of the cost of having the services supplied again, at Company’s election.
+Where the ACL applies, liability for breach of any guarantee implied by the ACL (other than those that cannot be excluded) is limited to: (a) the resupply of the services; or (b) the payment of the cost of having the services supplied again, at Company’s election.

 4. Privacy — Australian Privacy Principles